-- A planogram is a diagram, drawing or visual representation that indicates how and where products should be placed on shelves.
-Generating planograms that display products on shelf in a visually appealing, logical and convenient way will help to attract and retain more shoppers.
+A planogram is a diagram, drawing or visual representation that indicates how and where to place products on shelves.
+Generating planograms that display products on the shelf in a visually appealing, logical and convenient way will help to attract and retain more shoppers.

 Space planners use planograms to create logical product flows so that shoppers can easily navigate around the store and find what they need.

-Planograms also make shelf replenishment easier for store personnel who can at any time refer to the planogram which will indicate to them how products should be merchandised.
-Planograms are a valuable tool for retail executives who have more control over their merchandising strategy and how shelves in their stores are being packed.
+Planograms make any shelf replenishment task easier for store personnel as they can refer to the planogram to understand how to merchandise products.
+A planogram is also a valuable tool for retail executives as it allows them to have more control over their merchandising strategy and understand how the shelves in their stores are packed.

-Planograms are used to determine space allocation and measure how fast a product moves on a shelf.
-This will help determine the amount of SKUs you must order to ensure consistency of the days of supply for the products on a shelf.
+You can use planograms to determine space allocation and measure how fast a product moves off a shelf.
+This helps you determine the amount of SKUs you must order to ensure consistent days of supply for the products on a shelf.

 For example, by using a product minimum display quantity, you can control running out of stock and the timing to place new orders.